sanfinity-Iot/openremote/User-Guide:-Connect-ESP32---ESP8266-using-MQTT.md

 </p>
 </details>

-This Code is for an ESP32 In case you use an ESP8266, change the WiFi Library. #include <ESP8266WiFi.h>
+This Code is for an ESP32.
+In case you use an ESP8266, change the WiFi Library. #include <ESP8266WiFi.h> (see code)

-For ESP8266 SSL Connection, you need a fingerprint of your Server Certificate Example: "static const char *fingerprint PROGMEM = "00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00";" and in the setup: askClient.setFingerprint(fingerprint);
+For ESP8266 SSL Connection, you need a fingerprint of your Server Certificate Example:
+`"static const char *fingerprint PROGMEM = "00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00";"`
+and in the setup:
+`askClient.setFingerprint(fingerprint);`

 This sketch demonstrates the basic capabilities of the library.
 It connects to the OpenRemote MQTT Broker then: